 - Analyze Georgia's role in the Civil War from secession through Reconstruction, and examine the war's impact on the state.

-In order to prepare your students for their tour and to review the information afterwards, a teacher's study guide, pre-tour and post-tour activities are now available at our educational web site.
+In order to prepare your students for their tour and to review the information afterwards, a teacher's study guide, pre-tour and post-tour activities are now available at our educational resources page.
 We strongly urge you to reinforce the students' learning experience with these activities.

 The admission price for schools is $2 per person and that also applies to any teachers or chaperones who will also be attending.

 Georgia's Old Governor's Mansion offers a variety of specialty tours that go beyond the information presented in our daily, docent-led tours.
-Information about when the tours are offered and how to book is located in the flyers for each tour.
 If you have questions, please contact the Mansion for more details.
 These tours are available by reservation only.
 Normal admission rates do not apply to specialty tours.
+The cost of a specialty tour is:

-Curator's Tour: The Curator’s Tour is an in-depth look at the Old Governor’s Mansion led by a museum curator.
-Focusing on the restoration, the mansion’s curator will discuss the various issues of preservation, interpretation, and collections issues that played a role in bringing the mansion back to its antebellum splendor.
-For more information download the flyer here.
+Restoration Tour: The Restoration Tour is an in-depth look at Georgia's Old Governor’s Mansion led by the museum's director.
+Focusing on the restoration, the mansion’s director will discuss the various issues of preservation, interpretation, and collections issues that played a role in bringing the mansion back to its antebellum splendor.

-Collections Tours: The Collections Tour, hosted by the Mansion Curator, provides visitors with an opportunity to hear an in-depth discussion of the Mansion’s varied material and textile collections, the process of building the collection following the $9.5 million dollar restoration of the structure, and culminating in the methodologies employed in locating both original and period appropriate pieces and materials for display within the museum.
-For more information download the flyer here.
+Collections Tours: The Collections Tour, hosted by a Mansion Curator, provides visitors with an opportunity to hear an in-depth discussion of the Mansion’s varied material and textile collections, the stories behind them, and highlights the pieces that personally belonged to the Governors who lived here.

 Group tours are by reservation only.